maryeby/modelling-microplastics-transport/README.md

 using the Maxey-Riley equation.
 However, existing models only account for cases of deep water and/or cases with microplastic particles that are sufficiently small.
 We examine previous work done to model this process using the non-dimensional Maxey-Riley equation, and seek to increase the robustness of existing models by employing more general solutions for the velocity field and the Stokes drift velocity, and including the
 Basset-Boussinesq history term.
-In other words, our model is applicable for ocean water of any depth, and microplastic particles of any size.

 ## Source Code
-The source code written for this project is contained in the `src` directory.
-The structure is object-oriented, with the exception of the
+The source code written for this project is contained in the `src` directory, and has an object-oriented structure.
-`figure9_reproduction.py` program, which was written in the early stages of the project before this structure was implemented.

 `ocean_wave.py`
 This program contains the `OceanWave` class, which defines an object representing a wave in the ocean.